ConductorOne/baton-atlassian/README.md

 - Groups
 - Workspaces (product-sites)

-# Provisioning Actions

-`baton-atlassian` supports the following provisioning actions when using the `--provisioning` flag:

 # Contributing, Support and Issues

 We started Baton because we were tired of taking screenshots and manually